-Mr. Lee-Chin was racked by Forbes Magazine as the 937th (2010) richest person in the world with a net worth of $1 billion but was dropped from the magazines billionaires list for 2011/2012.
-However on Canadian Business magazine's 100 Richest Canadians list 2012, his net worth was estimated at CAD $1.84 billion (USD $1.85 billion as of Nov., 2012).
+Mr. Lee-Chin is not currently listed on the Forbes Billionaires list since most of his current assets are privately held.
+His last appearance on the Forbes Billionaires list was in 2009 as the 937th richest person in the world, with a net worth of $1 billion but has been dropped from the magazine's billionaires list since 2011.
+However on Canadian Business magazine's 100 Richest Canadians list, his Net worth is estimated at USD $2.46 billion (CAD $3.26 billion), as of December 2016.

-Born in Port Antonio, Jamaica in 1951, Michael immigrated to Canada in 1970 to study civil engineering at McMaster University in Hamilton, Ontario.
-After beginning post-graduate studies, Michael decided to explore career opportunities within the mutual fund industry.
-At the age of 26, Michael became a financial advisor and, with growing success, progressed to the position of branch manager.
+Born in Port Antonio, Jamaica in 1951, Mr. Lee-Chin immigrated to Canada in 1970 to study civil engineering at McMaster University in Hamilton, Ontario.
+After beginning post-graduate studies, Mr. Lee-Chin decided to explore career opportunities within the mutual fund industry.
+At the age of 26, Mr. Lee-Chin became a financial advisor and, with growing success, progressed to the position of branch manager.

-In 1983, at the age of 32, Michael borrowed money to purchase $500,000 of Mackenzie Financial stock.
-After four years, this stock appreciated seven-fold, and Michael used the profits to make his first acquisition, a small Ontario-based investment firm called AIC Limited.
+In 1983, at the age of 32, Mr. Lee-Chin borrowed money to purchase $500,000 of Mackenzie Financial stock.
+After four years, this stock appreciated seven-fold, and Mr. Lee-Chin used the profits to make his first acquisition, a small Ontario-based investment firm called AIC Limited.
 At that time, Advantage Investment Counsel (a division of AIC Limited) had assets under management of just $800,000.
 Within 20 years, assets under management for this 1987 acquisition had surpassed $4 billion.
-AIC Limited was to become the first in a series of acquisitions for Michael Lee-Chin, Chairman, Portland Holdings Inc.
+AIC Limited was to become the first in a series of acquisitions for Mr. Lee-Chin, Chairman, Portland Holdings Inc.

 As a result of his investment philosophy, AIC stands today as one of the largest privately held mutual fund companies in Canada.
-Michael was named Entrepreneur of the Year in 1997.
+Mr. Lee-Chin was named Entrepreneur of the Year in 1997.
 In 2002, he earned the Harry Jerome Award for a decade of achievement.
-Michael has been profiled in Forbes, Fortune, Canadian Business, Black Enterprise, National Post and Time magazines.
+Mr. Lee-Chin has been profiled in Forbes, Fortune, Canadian Business, Black Enterprise, National Post and Time magazines.

-In the tourism sector, Michael has guided Portland through a number of acquisitions in the Caribbean.
+In the tourism sector, Mr. Lee-Chin has guided Portland through a number of acquisitions in the Caribbean.
 Among them, the Trident Villas and Spa in Jamaica, Reggae Beach and Blue Lagoon.

-The first Portland acquisition in the health care industry sector was announced by Michael in July 2006, when Medical Associates Limited, a privately held hospital in Kingston, Jamaica, joined the Portland group.
+The first Portland acquisition in the healthcare industry sector was announced by Mr. Lee-Chin in July 2006, when Medical Associates Limited, a privately held hospital in Kingston, Jamaica, joined the Portland group.

 On Oct.
-28, 2011, the self-made billionaire will become the chancellor of Wilfrid Laurier University in Waterloo, Ontario, Canada.
+28, 2011, the self-made billionaire became the chancellor of Wilfrid Laurier University in Waterloo, Ontario, Canada.

-"If you aim at nothing you'll hit it with amazing accuracity."
+"If you aim at nothing you'll hit it with amazing accuracy."